 How is it that when you were a little kid, you could freely binge on Halloween candy without regrets?
-But, as an adult person, eat one too many fun-sized candy bars, and you feel like you’re going to keel over?
+As an adult person, eat one too many fun-sized candy bars, and you feel like you’re going to keel over.
 While your sugar tolerance may diminish with age, and buying candy from the store isn’t nearly as gratifying as acquiring it, piece by piece, from your neighbors, there are still plenty of grown-up treats to be had on Halloween.

 This year, instead of getting jacked up on sugar, crack open a cider instead!
 (That said, pilfering a handful of candy from your kid’s treat-or-treat bag is 100% fine, in our book.)
 It’s the perfect way to celebrate the autumn season and, arguably, the best holiday of the year.

-Here are our picks of 10 ciders — fun and easy-drinking ciders, without sacrificing quality — to try this Halloween (don’t worry, they’re not all pumpkin spiced!):
+Here are our picks of 11 ciders — fun and easy-drinking ciders, without sacrificing quality — to try this Halloween (don’t worry, they’re not all pumpkin-spiced!):

 Halloween is all about spookiness, and what could be more fitting than a cider with “blood” in its name?
 This cider, a blend of real Italian blood oranges and bittersweet heirloom apples, pours a pretty red in the glass, and its bright orange can-design fits right into the color scheme of the holiday.
 At 5.1% ABV, offering a balanced semi-sweet and zesty flavor, Austin Eastciders Blood Orange is a quaffable choice that still holds onto a little hint of summer sunshine.